 5. Transfer of family home

-If it was transferred subject to an outstanding mortgage, you will need to have arranged for the mortgage to be transferred into the sole name of the spouse receiving the property.
+If a party is transferring it subject to an outstanding mortgage, you will need to arrange for the mortgage to be put into the sole name of the spouse receiving the property.
 Banks generally require a fresh mortgage application for this and you will need to ensure the spouse applying for the new mortgage has sufficient income to justify the mortgage on his or her own.
-If the property has not yet been transferred but will be shortly, then use clause 7 instead.
+If you have not yet transferred the property, but will do so shortly, then use clause 7 instead.

 6. Sale of the family home

 This clause is optional – delete it if you do not want it.
-You can use this clause to arrange to note that the home has already been sold and that the net sale proceeds have been divided between the couple.
-Fill in the relevant details as to when the home was sold and who has received what from the sale proceeds.
+You can use this clause to arrange to note that you have already sold the home and that you have divided the net sale proceeds between the couple.
+Fill in the relevant details as to when you sold the home and how you split the sale proceeds.
 If you are yet to sell the property, then use clause 8 instead.

 7. Transfer of Former Matrimonial Home